jwg4/notes_on_databases/replication_model.md

 9. C might also republish D's ALL stream (or a substream) with a configured prefix.
 10. This means that C's ids aren't the same as A's, and C's hashes aren't the same as A's.

+ALL/ALL replication probably works like this: we receive the event with id, timestamp, hash and content.
+Id and hash are also calculated locally and have to match, otherwise the event is rejected.
+Timestamp is taken from the source.